rocket-pool/old.docs.rocketpool.net/src/guides/node/eth-clients.md

 ## Execution Clients

-Out of the box, Rocket Pool supports three different execution clients: **Geth**, **Besu**, and **Nethermind**.
+Rocket Pool supports three different Execution clients: **Geth**, **Besu**, and **Nethermind**.

-Running an Execution Client involves storing a copy of the Execution layer blockchain on your machine.
+Running an Execution client involves storing a copy of the Execution layer blockchain on your machine.
 It interacts via peer-to-peer communications with other EC nodes to record and verify new blocks and transactions.

-By running an EC node, you contribute to the decentralization and overall health of the ETH network.
+A full Execution client is **required** to run a validator now that the Execution and Consensus layers have merged.

 ### Geth